NukedArea/ansible-pi-bootstrap/README.md

 Keep your private key file in a safe place!

+# Install your operating system

+## Rocky Linux

+Download the [Rocky Linux for Raspberry Pi](https://rockylinux.org/alternative-images).
+As the time of writing, the available version is 8.5.
+Use [Balena Etcher](https://www.balena.io/etcher/) to flash the image on your SD card.

-# Install your Raspberry Pi OS
+## Raspberry Pi OS

 Download the [Raspberry Pi OS
 image](https://www.raspberrypi.com/software/operating-systems/), choose the